Washington, DC Anesthesia Errors Lawyer

 Brain and Cardiac Damage

-When a patient is under general anesthesia, any changes in body temperature, oxygen level, heart rate, as well as blood pressure must be noted and addressed.
-If a patient is not adequately monitored or does not receive the proper care, they may experience a lack of oxygen which can lead to a stroke, brain damage, or cardiac arrest.
+When a patient is under general anesthesia, any changes in body temperature, oxygen level, heart rate, and blood pressure must be noted and addressed.
+If a patient is not adequately monitored or does not receive the proper care, they may experience a lack of oxygen, which can lead to a stroke, brain damage, or cardiac arrest.
 One medical study found that one in 2,000 to 3,000 patients will aspirate while under general anesthesia.
 Half of those patients will develop a related lung injury.

 Spinal Cord Injuries